makrai/notes/kingma1412-adam.md

 * Stochastic gradientbased optimization is of core practical importance in
   * optimization of some scalar parameter ized objective function requiring
-  * If the function is differentiable w.r.t. its parameters, gradient descent
+  * If the function is differentiable wrt its parameters, gradient descent
-    * efficient, since the computation of first-order partial derivatives w.r.t. all the parameters is of the same computational complexity as just evaluating the function
+    * efficient, since the computation of first-order partial derivatives wrt all the parameters is of the same computational complexity as just evaluating the function
   * Often, objective functions are stochastic.
 For example, many objective
     * a sum of subfunctions evaluated at different subsamples of data; in this